hamptonpieryc/website/content/docs/club-rules.md

 **3.** The last member using the Club MUST ensure that all windows are secured, all outside doors locked, all alarms are set and all lights off.

-**4.** Dogs or other animals will not be allowed in ANY PART of the premises, except for assistance dogs.
+**4.** Other than those permitted under 16.6, animals will not be allowed in ANY PART of the premises.

 **5.** Members may not leave clothing in the Club.
 Members’ property, including any equipment that has been left in the Sail Locker or in any part of the Club premises for a period of six months